Singularities on Fano fibrations and beyond: Introduction

 \item $K_X+B\sim_\Q 0/Z$, and

-\item there is an integral divisor $N$ on $X$ with $0<\vol(N|_F)<v$ for the general fibres $F$ of $f$. \end{itemize} Then the generalised pair $(Z,B_Z+M_Z)$ induced by the canonical bundle formula, is generalised $\delta$-lc. \end{thm} Note that in [\ref{B-lcyf}, Conjecture 2.6] it is assumed that $N\ge 0$ and that
+\item there is an integral divisor $N$ on $X$ which is big over $Z$ with $\vol(N|_F)<v$ for the general fibres $F$ of $f$. \end{itemize} Then the generalised pair $(Z,B_Z+M_Z)$ induced by the canonical bundle formula, is generalised $\delta$-lc. \end{thm}